The project management is responsible for the content of the information provided.

 What is special about the project?

 The project’s iterative nature, which is based on co-design and interdisciplinary exchange, allows for the identification of new solutions at the intersection of politics, game design and user experience.
 In every development cycle, users have the possibility to influence the product by participating in online surveys or testing sessions.
+The project aims to create incentives for fact-based political self-education and to increase motivation for political participation of people below 35 years of age.

 None so far